mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: [Aprāpti](glossary#aprāpti) and [prāpti](glossary#prāpti).
 With the two in the example you gave, both of those people were monks, they were practicing the Buddha’s way.
 And we’re talking about either being drawn to positive or kept away from negative things.
 Are those terms also used just to describe events in anyone’s life?
 In Roman Catholics’ life?

-**Katagiri**: Sure. *[Laugher.]* It’s universal.
-Yes. *[Laugher.]*
+**Katagiri**: Sure. *[Laughter.]* It’s universal.
+Yes. *[Laughter.]*

 ##### 1:32:51

 **Question**: Are they simultaneous, [Roshi](glossary#roshi)?
 [Prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti)?
 Do they operate simultaneously?

 **Katagiri**: Sometimes together, sometimes different, okay?
 Because sometimes you can see them both.
-Say “I want to go there,” “I don’t want to go there,” simultaneously, so you don’t know what to do.
+Say “I want to go there,” “I don’t want to go there” simultaneously, so you don’t know what to do.
 The sort of original nature of such a feeling comes from [prāpti](glossary#prāpti) and [aprāpti](glossary#aprāpti).
 Intellectually, you know pretty well you should choose this one, but actually you don’t know what to do, so you can see them both.
 So sometimes both work together, sometimes separately.

 ##### 1:33:42